Programme Code

 2948 8551

-The Master of Science in Artificial Intelligence for Executive Professionals (MSc AIEP) in Hong Kong is designed for leaders with passion to integrate artificial intelligence in diverse organisation contexts.
+The Master of Science in Artificial Intelligence for Executive Professionals [MSc(AIEP)] in Hong Kong is designed for leaders with passion to integrate artificial intelligence in diverse organisation contexts.
 This programme emphasises leadership for innovation, equipping participants with knowledge to harness artificial intelligence effectively in organisation contexts.
 With strong technical support from the teaching team, participants can confidently engage in artificial intelligence projects.
 The programme would provide ample opportunities for participants to reflect deeply on how to position themselves as humans to work productively with artificial intelligence.

-Join the MSc AIEP to become a leader who leverages artificial intelligence to innovate and MAKE CHANGES.
+Join MSc(AIEP) to become a leader who leverages artificial intelligence to innovate and MAKE CHANGES.

 LEARN MORE